 The chestnut Viva Niro (by Viva Gold x De Niro x Rubinstein x Admiral I), bred and owned by Austrian Martin Resch, also clinched a premium title.
 This chestnut with thin stripe on his face produced well cadenced trot work, both on the lunge and in freedom.
 In canter on the lunge he got unbalanced at times and there could have been a rounder stride, but his development will certainly be interesting to follow.
 He sold at auction for 70,000 euro to German Nicole Derlin.

-The dark bay Global Player x Furstenball x Sandro Hit, bred by Arnold Wegbünder and owned by Helgstrand Dressage, picked up the last premium title.
+The dark bay Globall (by Global Player x Furstenball x Sandro Hit), bred by Arnold Wegbünder and owned by Helgstrand Dressage, picked up the last premium title.
 The tall dark bay colt showed very nice mechanics behind in trot: an active, strong hind leg, very regular, well suspended and much ability to carry.
 In canter on the lunge line and in freedom he could have engaged the hindlegs more under the body.
 The walk, however, underwhelmed with the rhythm easily getting compromised in its clarity.The colt sometimes carried his tail in a stiff way.
 Nonetheless he is a very interesting colt in which especially the trot stood out.
 He was not for sale.

 Dutch breeders and owners of KWPN bred stallions have found their way to Vechta with no less than 9 KWPN colts in the catalog.